PE1NUT/gr-vdif/README.md

 ## License

-This is free sofware; you can distribute it and/or modify it under the termsp of of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.
+This is free sofware; you can distribute it and/or modify it under the terms of of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.

 This software is distributed in the hope that it will be useful, but WITHOUT